Keyboard shortcuts

 Installation

-Once your configuration files are created, you can install GRUB onto your hard disk for booting.
-First, determine whether the installation is EFI or Legacy BIOS.
+Once configuration files are ready, install GRUB onto your disk.
+First, confirm whether your system uses EFI or Legacy BIOS:

 ls /sys/firmware/efi